Sachacode/390-Git-tutorial/Git tutorial.md

 git push
 ```
 ## Branches
 An advantage of Github is its ability to have different versions of your project ready to go.
 Say you wanted to take your project and solve a problem multiple different ways that would interfere with each other.
-You can create a ***branch*** to accomplish this. ***Branches*** are children of a commit, which use the parent as starting point from which the changes unique to the branch are made.
-Advantages of ***branches*** include explore different paths to creating tools, allowing different people to work on different parts of a project without messing with each other, or keeping a previous version that is stable.
+You can create a ***branch*** to accomplish this. ***Branches*** are children of a commit, which use the parent as a starting point from which the changes unique to the branch are made.
+Advantages of ***branches*** include exploring different paths to creating tools, allowing different people to work on different parts of a project without messing with each other, or keeping a previous version that is stable.
 You can type `git branch <branchname>` to create a ***branch*** with a name.
 ```
 git branch <branchname>
 ```